Pylons/pyramid_cookbook/docs/pylons/other.rst

 replaces @validate with a more flexible structure.

 There are several other form libraries people use with Pyramid.
-These are discussed in the regular Forms_ section in the Pyramid Cookbook.
+These are discussed in the regular Forms_ section in the Pyramid Community Cookbook.

 WebHelpers
 ==========